 It would be very difficult to be alive today in America without having heard at least something about 50 Shades of Grey.
 This novel by E. L. James, which was recently made into a feature film, focuses on a young woman and her relationship with a wealthy man with sexual elements that have audiences split.
-Many consider the relationship to be a sexual fetish similar to some content you might see on websites such as https://www.nu-bay.com/categories/134/blonde.
-Others see it as a sexual preference.
+Many consider the relationship to be a sexual fetish and others see it as a sexual preference.
 Many, however, believe the relationship between the two characters as intimate partner violence and should not be glorified as they feel it is in the story.
 The novel, as well as the movie, does show Ana, the main character, engaging in various forms of bondage and sadomasochism with her sexual partner Christian Grey, but the controversy surrounds the reception of these actions.

 Those who oppose the portrayal of the actions taking place between the two in the film believe that, by displaying the relationship in a positive and sexually gratifying perspective, that it glorifies a kind of relationship that, were it to occur in the real world instead of fiction, would be considered domestic violence or intimate partner abuse.
 The opponents have gone so far, in fact, to quite vocally boycott the film on its release.
-They also took to social media with the hashtag #50DollarsNot50Shades in order to influence others to donate money do domestic violence shelters instead of supporting the production financially.
-Despite their efforts, though, the film grossed over $500 million dollars worldwide, and the book has sold over 100 million copies worldwide, there is clearly a demand for this style of content, hence the popularity of sites like tubev.sex pl.
+They also took to social media with the hashtag #50DollarsNot50Shades in order to influence others to donate money to domestic violence shelters instead of supporting the production financially.
+Despite their efforts, though, the film grossed over $500 million dollars worldwide, and the book has sold over 100 million copies worldwide, there is clearly a demand for this style of content.

 It is hard to say with certainty, then, whether or not the book, and its subsequent adaptations and sequels, have helped people come forward about their own experiences with intimate partner violence, or if it has caused domestic abuse to be misconstrued or misunderstood as merely sexual fantasy or persuasion.
 There is not much data to prove either way.
 The Center for Disease Control and Prevention (CDC) defines intimate partner violence as describing “physical, sexual, or psychological harm by a current or former partner or spouse”.
 The CDC goes on to state that intimate partner violence is a “serious, preventable public health problem that affects millions of Americans.”